apache/incubator-kie-tools/packages/jbpm-form-code-generator-themes/README.md

 ## jBPM Form Generator

-This is a utility library to help generating forms in differents formats for BPMN processes and User Tasks in your Kogito projects.
+This is a utility library to help generating form code in differents formats for BPMN processes and User Tasks in your Kogito projects.

-### How does it work?
+## How it works?

 When building a Kogito project, Kogito generates JSON Schemas to represent the data models for both Processes and User Tasks.